Parkinson's Disease Facts and the Hope of Stem Cell Treatment

 Additional requirements are needed in order to help people with Parkinson's disease.
 When suitable neurons are placed in the patient's brain, they must stay alive, form appropriate connections with other neurons, and secrete dopamine.
 Another requirement is that researchers must determine the stage of stem cell differentiation (or specialization) that is most likely to produce a successful transplant in humans.

 Stem cell transplants have successfully treated problems in rats and monkeys that resemble those caused by Parkinson's disease.
 The big question is, will the transplants help humans who have the disease?
-Hopefully, the answer to this question will soon be "Yes".
+Hopefully, the answer to this question will one day be "Yes".

 References and Resources

-- Stem cell transplants in a rat model of Parkinson's disease.
+- Stem cell transplants in a rat model of Parkinson's disease from the EurekAlert news service

 - Parkinson's disease investigations at the Harvard Stem Cell Institute